 The first question many parents ask after discovering their child has a flat head is ‘does flat head syndrome correct itself?’
-There are many myths and misconceptions around flat head babies which can be confusing but it is important to know that some cases do self-correct, depending on several factors:
+There are many myths around flat head syndrome babies which can be confusing but it is important to know that some cases do self-correct, depending on several factors:

 - How old the baby is.

 - The severity of flat head syndrome or type of flattening.

 If you are concerned by the shape of your baby’s head, our blog post on classifying plagiocephaly can help you determine if they are showing symptoms of flat head syndrome.
 We recommend booking a free clinical assessment as there is currently no international standard system for plagiocephaly measurement, so diagnosis is typically based on observation measurements and clinical judgement.

 Mild cases of flat head syndrome tend to correct themselves naturally over the course of the early months of life.
 These cases include deformities that have occurred in the womb, during birth, or after the baby is born.
 After noticing flat head syndrome in their baby, parents are advised to begin repositioning techniques straight away to increase the chances of self-correction.

 Providing repositioning therapy is started early enough, mild flat head syndrome can usually be corrected before the bones in the skull harden and become less receptive to repositioning.
 In a study published in April 2015, repositioning alongside active physiotherapy achieved acceptable correction in 77.1 percent of cases who started treatment at an average age of 0-4 months.